Toilet Mistakes You Didn’t Know You Could Make

-In other words, if you go out & buy that nice looking S trap toilet when your plumbing lines are through your wall (P trap), you’ll soon realise you’re up sh*t creek!
+In other words, if you go out and buy that nice-looking S trap toilet when your plumbing lines are through your wall (P trap), you’ll soon realise you’re up sh*t creek!

-The only caveat to this is … if you’re demolishing your whole bathroom & changing all your plumbing lines around, you can buy any god dam toilet you like.
+The only caveat to this is… if you’re demolishing your whole bathroom and changing all your plumbing lines around, you can buy any goddam toilet you like.
 But if you’re not changing your plumbing lines, then you’ll need to identify your existing trap.
 A quick look at your existing toilet trap is all that’s needed.
 Pretty simple, huh?

 - TRAP SET-OUT LOCATION

-Ok, we’re taking it up a notch now but stay with me ….
+Okay, we’re taking it up a notch now but stay with me….